-The AusCongo Network was founded by Pastor Constantin Mukendi in the year 2008, after he identified a need for better systems to ensure remittances sent to the Democratic Republic of Congo (DRC) by Congolese people living in Australia.
+The AusCongo Network was founded by Pastor Constantin Mukendi in 2008, after he identified a need for better ways for Congolese people living in Australia to support those living in the Democratic Republic of Congo (the Congo).
 He was inspired by the proverb “give a man a fish and you feed him for a day; teach him how to fish and you feed him for a lifetime”.
-From this dream AusCongo Network was born.

-It is a bottom-up model of development.
+We use a bottom-up model of development.
 We prioritise participatory, people-centred methodologies that develop knowledge, skills, and opportunities.
 We respect individuals and encourage them to achieve their highest potential.
-Our business development and microfinance programs ensure all participants receive training and support in line with best practice found through research.
-We prioritise relationships through supporting values such as, trust, integrity, accountability, transparency, ownership, commitment, using what we have, self-help and mutuality.
+Our business development and microfinance programs ensure participants receive training and support in line with best practice found through research.
+We prioritise relationships through commitment to values such as, trust, integrity, accountability, transparency, ownership, commitment, using what we have, self-help and mutuality.

 We encourage entrepreneurial values of initiative-taking, innovative, and prudent opportunity recognition, evaluation, and implementation.
-We believe individuals and groups can design their own business structures to achieve individual and collective goals.
+This enables individuals and groups to design their own business structures to achieve their own individual and collective goals.

 We are open to collaborating with any individuals or organisations who share our aims and can work with our values.